The Cheat Sheet is CryptoSec.info’s compiled version of things you should do, and should not do from all of the guides published on this site.

 - ✔️ DO store only small amounts of your crypto on your hot wallets(exchanges, software wallets, web wallets, etc).

 - ✔️ DO use secure and complex passwords on all your accounts; not only on your exchange accounts.

 - ✔️ DO use Google 2 Factor Authentication on most if not all your accounts online.
 Your accounts having 2FA makes your accounts significantly harder to hack.

 - ✔️ DO use secure passwords on all of your accounts (40 characters, with uppercase and lowercase letters, with special characters); preferably, use a password manager like Bitwarden.

-- ❌ DO NOT save your private key(s) and account passwords on a .txt file, a word document, on your mobile phone’s notes app, or anywhere digital.
+- ❌ DO NOT save your private key(s) and account passwords on a .txt file, a word document, on your email, on your mobile phone’s notes app, or anywhere digital.

 - ❌ DO NOT store significant amounts of cryptocurrency on your hot wallets, pretty much anywhere that you don’t have control over the private key(s) and that could potentially be stolen by hackers.

-- ❌ DO NOT give away your private key(s) to crypto airdrops or to anyone else in general.
+- ❌ DO NOT give away your private key(s) to cryptocurrency airdrops or to anyone else in general.
 Giving away your private key(s) is pretty much like giving away access to your funds.

 - ❌ DO NOT click on cryptocurrency-related ads on Google or any other search engine.
 There’s a good chance that a certain link you see in your search result is a phishing link that could potentially steal your funds.

-- ❌ DO NOT re-use passwords on exchanges or any other website.
+- ❌ DO NOT re-use passwords on exchanges or any other website in general.

 Finally.. ✔️ DO read our general guides on how to protect your cryptocurrencies.